petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 ===================================================

 Several issues were fixed over time in WinFellow's emulation core.
 To avoid them resurfacing in the future, the following tests should be performed on a regular basis, at the very least after major changes.

-When testing large batches of titles, to speed up testing it is possible to make the emulation run at maximum speed by setting the configuration file option _sound_output=interrupts_; this can also be configured in Amiga Forever's override.ini, allowing quick testing of a group of RP9 packages.
+When testing large batches of titles, to speed up testing it is possible to make the emulation run at maximum speed by setting the configuration file option

+`sound_output=interrupts`

+This can also be configured in Amiga Forever's override.ini, allowing quick testing of a group of RP9 packages.

 ## Automated Test Cases